danilbogdan/queue_monitor/README.md

-Telegram bot that helps to catch free slot in the Queue
+Telegram bot that helps to catch free slot in DP Document`s queue

 1. Install requirements
 ```